Skip to content

 Recommended by: Nicole from Nicole LaBarge Travel Blog

-You can take in the chalky white cliffs along the coastline.
-This trail has been named one of Britain’s Best Coastal Walks and you will find some of the best beaches in Kent here.
-If you’re short on time you can take this guided day trip to Dover and Canterbury from London (from £79pp).
+This trail has been named one of Britain’s Best Coastal Walks and you’ll find some of the best beaches in Kent here.

 23. Kingsgate Bay